SurendraSapkale/Portfolio/README.md

 Below are the features:

-- Complete professional look and fill of my website design
+- Complete professional look and feel of my website design
 - Fixed navigation bar
 - To view and download the resume
-- Showcare my technical skills
+- Showcase my technical skills
 - To see my completed projects details
 - Various socials links like LinkedIn, twitter, github, to see my my activities.
 - Look into my blogs, that how I express myself.